-I draw from a variety of theories or models of change to inform how I work with clients (cognitive, behavioral, psychodynamic, experiential, mindfulness).
-But most importantly, I tailor my approach to the uniqueness of each client.
+While I draw upon a variety of theories to inform how I work (cognitive, behavioral, psychodynamic, experiential, mindfulness), I have been extensively trained in ISTDP and train other seasoned clinicians in this approach.
+Most importantly, I tailor my approach to the uniqueness of each client and meet them where they are.

-- A greater feeling of connection with others
+- A greater feeling of connection with significant partners, friends, and family

 - An increased comfort around people in general